Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 137F2: no beard, no collar one of hieros for million
 - 13A6E: wings in V-shape
 - 13A79: differ from 13A7A, maybe draw hind legs in other fashion
-- 13AA3: rotate 90°
+- 13AA3: rotate 90°: THIRTY
 - 13AAB: took other goat, drew seal
-- 13AAC: aligned that goat: THIRTY
+- 13AAC: aligned that goat

-Subtotal: 30
+Subtotal: 32

 # Duped with NewGardiner
 - 1348C: after 8B